Past Board Chairs

 Antigonish, Nova Scotia, Canada

-Phillip has been a General Surgeon in Antigonish, Nova Scotia for the past 15 years and previously worked in rural Manitoba after emigrating to Canada in 1984.
+Phillip has been a General Surgeon in Antigonish, Nova Scotia for the past 15 years.
 He studied medicine at University College Hospital Medical School in London and is a Fellow of the Royal College of Surgeons of Edinburgh.
-In addition to a total of two years in rural Australia early in his career, Phillip has worked for periods of a month to a year in Papua New Guinea, Lebanon, Cambodia, Guyana and Sierra Leone and has taught Essential Surgical Skills courses for CNIS in Ethiopia, Uganda, Mozambique and at the University of British Columbia.
+Phillip has worked in rural Australia, Papua New Guinea, Lebanon, Cambodia, Guyana and Sierra Leone.
+He has taught Essential Surgical Skills for CNIS in Ethiopia, Uganda, Mozambique and at UBC.

 Phillip Hassen